Industrial metals price surge set to stall after stellar 2021

 “With the decline of investment and production as key growth drivers, this will see diminishing incremental economic growth and a reduction in materials demand as a share of output,” he said.

-Peru: The Las Bambas copper mine in Peru said it would restart operations after reaching a deal with protesters blocking a road to the mine.
+PERU: The operators of the Las Bambas copper mine in Peru said it would restart operations after reaching a deal with protesters blocking a road to the mine.

+CHILE: Copper output in Chile, the world’s largest producer, fell 1.6% year-on-year in November.

 Comments